linttrapmedia/oem/README.md

 [oem.js.org](https://oem.js.org)

-## The Dependency-Free UI Framework

 OEM is a dependency-free UI/UX framework and platform.
-It uses a unique declarative syntax to control style and behavior which is easy to read at scale.
-The core framework is only a handful of modules that are easy to grok while the _extended_ framework includes a library of take-it-or-leave it features which **includes a full-blown design system**.
-The overall architecture includes a set of highly configurable dev tasks which allows you to manage multiple apps as a monorepo and/or microfrontend.
+It uses a unique declarative syntax to control the dom, css and behavior.
+This syntax follows intuitive naming conventions based on the javascript and css you already know and the formulaic nature of it gives intellisense and AI a leg up.

 ## Setup